furiosa-ai/furiosa-sdk/docs/en/source/software/installation.rst

 Here, we explain how to install the packages necessary to use the various SW components provided by FuriosaAI.

-These required packages are kernel drivers, firmware, and runtime library, and can be downloaded either directly through the download center, or through the APT/PIP servers as issued on the developer site.
+The required packages are composed of kernel drivers, firmware, and runtime library, and they can be easily installed via the APT package manager.

 .. note::

-  The download center and developer site will be provided upon registration to the FuriosaAI evaluation program.
+  You will be able to login `FuriosaAI IAM <https://iam.furiosa.ai>`_ and create a new API key upon registration to the FuriosaAI evaluation program.
   Currently, the request for registration can be done through contact@furiosa.ai.

 .. _MinimumRequirements: